open-contracting/oc4ids_database/README.md

 1. Open the notebook in Colab.

-2. Make your changes in Colab.
+2. Make your changes in Colab, following the [style guide for SQL statements](https://ocp-software-handbook.readthedocs.io/en/latest/python/code.html#sql-statements).

 3. Format any SQL code you add or edit using [pgFormatter](http://sqlformat.darold.net/).